zogzog/cubicweb/doc/book/devrepo/cubes/cc-newcube.rst

 ``__depends_cubes__`` which is defined in :file:`__pkginfo__.py`.
-This variable is used for the instance packaging (dependencies handled by system utility tools such as APT) and to find used cubes when the database for the instance is created (import_erschema('MyCube') will not properly work otherwise).
+This variable is used for the instance packaging (dependencies handled by system utility tools such as APT) and to find used cubes when the database for the instance is created.

 On a Unix system, the available cubes are usually stored in the directory :file:`/usr/share/cubicweb/cubes`.
 If you are using the